 The US Mint produced the $2.5 Liberty Gold Quarter Eagles from 1840 to 1907.
 The coins were struck at the US Mint facilities in Philadelphia, New Orleans, San Francisco, Charlotte and Dahlonega.
 Their composition is 90% gold and 10% copper with each coin containing 0.12094 oz of gold.
-Close to 12 million Liberty Gold Quarter Eagles were minted.
+Close to 12 million Liberty Quarter Eagle gold coins were minted.
 However, only a tiny amount were minted in proof condition at the Philadelphia facility.
-Coins from certain years of production and/or mint facilities are now very rare and therefore valuable.

 The obverse side of the $2.5 Liberty Gold Quarter Eagles depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
 She wears a pearl crown that has "Liberty" inscribed on it.
 Thirteen stars appear along the outer edge of the coin, representing the 13 original colonies of the United States of America.
 The year of mintage is inscribed underneath Lady Liberty's portrait.

 The motif on the reverse side of the $2.5 Liberty Gold Quarter Eagles is derived from the Great Seal of the United States.
 It shows an eagle with a shield holding an olive branch and arrows.
 The coin's $2.5 face value (2 ½ D.) and “UNITED STATES OF AMERICA” are engraved along the coin's edge.
 Liberty Gold Quarter Eagles that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S), Charlotte (mint mark: C) or Dahlonega (mint mark: D) contain a mint mark just above the face value and underneath the eagle's claws.
-However, coins that were minted in Philadelphia don't have any mint mark.
+However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

 As a result of the Coinage Act of 1792, many gold coins were introduced in the years that followed by the US Mint.
 The $2.5 Liberty Gold Quarter Eagles were minted continuously from 1840 to 1907.
 The Liberty Head design that was created by the US Mint's engraver Christian Gobrecht appears on many other gold coins that were minted during this period.